 So we have to make sure we solve those problems.
 This is a little bit of a slide I like to use just to talk about the importance of thinking about some of the different assurance across some of the different factor experiences that we support.

 So Okta, we made a lot of investments over the last two years to support a wide range of different factor type experiences.
 From the low to the high assurance modes.
 And this is very important in the context of that initial slide I showed balancing usability, security, and deployability.

 Because fundamentally, each of these different factor experiences has very different attributes across those three dimensions.
 So things like security questions and passwords, incredibly usable.
 I don’t know anybody who doesn’t know how to type in a password.

-We've been pretty programmed to be able to do that through our lives.
+We’ve been pretty programmed to be able to do that through our lives.
 Pretty deployable, meaning an application developer knows how to deploy those and use those.
-From a security standpoint, I think we've all realized they're not particularly the greatest because they can be written down on a piece of paper and put on a laptop, or they can be phished, or they can be told to someone.
+From a security standpoint, I think we’ve all realised they’re not particularly the greatest because they can be written down on a piece of paper and put on a laptop, or they can be phished, or they can be told to someone.

 That being said, I think there is a place sometimes for lower assurance credentials, particularly as you think about the security and the risk profile of the users who are authenticating and maybe some of the constraints that you might have around different populations of users.

 Maybe the users don’t have access to mobile phones or hardware devices or it’s cost prohibited to be able to deploy some sort of a hardware or token based solution for authentication.

 The point here is that we’re really supporting that wide range of factor experiences and so when you take this and you look at this in the context of our adaptive authentication capabilities, hopefully the story start to come together in terms of how we’re blending those contextual signals with the factor and the assurance with a different factor experiences to get the right level of assurance for your authentication.